 From the new biotechnology building, which will enhance interdisciplinary science and engineering discovery, to our unique Mortenson Center in Engineering for Developing Communities, we are advancing human health and wellness around the world.

-You can learn more about these and other initiatives by the college, along with our fundraising priorities, on this website or by contacting Ann Scott, director of development at the CU Foundation, at email@example.com.
+You can learn more about these and other initiatives by the college, along with our fundraising priorities, on this website or by contacting our senior director of development at firstname.lastname@example.org.

 We can help you find a giving opportunity that reflects the values you cherish.
 Don’t underestimate your power to make a difference!